-The Clarke County School Nutrition Program is a partner in education, contributing to the academic success of students by encouraging a lifetime of healthy eating through our breakfast & lunch meal programs.
+The Clarke County School Nutrition Program is a partner in education, contributing to students' academic success by encouraging a lifetime of healthy eating through our breakfast & lunch meal programs.
 Our meals utilize a variety of locally-grown produce and foods.
-Last year, we spent approximately $578,100.16 on items that were grown and/or processed and shipped within Georgia.
-We increased our Georgia Grown purchases by 87% when compared to SY2018, and we continue to work towards meeting the Georgia Department of Agriculture's Vision 2020 goal.
-We strive to incorporate these items into delicious and nutritious menu items, which are prepared and served by caring, dedicated professional staff in a friendly environment.
+Last year, we incorporated items that were grown and/or processed and shipped within Georgia.
+Each year, we have successfully increased our Georgia Grown purchases, and we will continue to work towards meeting the Georgia Department of Agriculture's Vision 2020 goal.
+We strive to incorporate these items into delicious and nutritious menu items prepared and served by caring, dedicated professional staff in a friendly environment.
 All of our school facilities provide meal service that meets the USDA dietary guidelines.

 Thank you for sharing your students with us each and every day.
 We love serving our Clarke County superstars!

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at 800-877-8339.
 Additionally, program information may be made available in languages other than English.